SKN LABOUR OFFICIALS TO HEIGHTEN AWARENESS OF WORK SAFETY AND HEALTH ISSUES

 Officials at the St. Kitts Department of Labour have partnered with the ILO, and the St. Christopher and Nevis Social Security Board along with the department’s tripartite constituents – the St. Kitts-Nevis Trades and Labour Union, and the St. Kitts and Nevis Chamber of Industry and Commerce, – to mark the event through a series of activities.

 They begin on Sunday April 23 with a radio and television broadcast by the Senior Minister and Minister of Labour in the Federal Cabinet, Honourable Vance Amory.
 The address is expected to touch on efforts by the Government of St. Kitts and Nevis to transform the work environment under the decent work agenda.
 Partners will be challenged to aid the transformation.
+The day will also hopefully make workers more aware of basic things they can do to improve their own safety.
+For example, going on footwear 4 workers and finding a sensible pair of boots to work in that will protect their feet as they work.
+While the construction companies need to make sure they do everything they can to keep the labourers safe, the workers can also make an effort to decrease the risk of injury.
+Luckily there is construction software that could help construction managers keep track of their workers, promote tool box topics, encourage a safe working environment.

 World Day for Safety and Heath falls on a Friday this year.
 T-shirt Awareness Day will help to remind/educate the public on the matter.
 An awareness display will also be mounted at the Labour Department on Church Street, and a radio broadcast will add to the promotion of the issues.
 A seminar will also be held on April 28, at the Conference Room of Her Majesty’s Customs and Excise Department.
 Forty participants from the manufacturing, hospitality and construction sectors will participate.
 A church service on Sunday April 30, wraps up the activities.